karolgruszka93/HomeBudgetManager/README.md

 3. [Screenshots](#screenshots)

 ## Project description <a name="description"></a>
-HomeBudgetManager is a simple desktop application that can help to manage outgoins and savings.
+HomeBudgetManager is a simple desktop application that can help to manage outgoings and savings.
 User can add monthly savings and constant or planned outgoings to see charts summarizing provided data during the year.